Ptorresr/oracle-kubernetes/draft/Lab4 - Kubernetes with DBCS.md

-# Deploy ORDS with DBCS
+# Kubernetes with Oracle DBCS

 This lab show you a seamless integration between an application deployed inside the kubernetes cluster and an oracle database.